purvalpatel/kubernetes-sample/Node.md

 - If you want to add new node then you have to **generate new token.**
 - Only used for **onboarding new workers**
 - Recommended practice is to **generate a new token each time**

+3. Paste the join command on Worker node.